Judge Amy Berman Jackson says no to Roger Stone's attempt to remove her from his case - Local News 8

 Stone made the Hail Mary request Friday night for Jackson’s recusal, the day after she sentenced him to 40 months in prison.
 Meanwhile, the President publicly has been criticizing a juror on his case, attacking the fairness of the judicial system and repeating his sympathies for his ally.

-Stone is asking the court for a new trial because of a juror’s alleged impartiality, and Jackson is still considering that request.
+Stone is asking the court for a new trial because of a juror’s alleged partiality, and Jackson is still considering that request.

 But in Jackson’s six-page order Sunday refusing her recusal, the judge quickly disposed of Stone’s legal arguments.

-Note: CORRECTION: This story has been updated to accurately explain Stone’s reasoning for requesting a new trial.